 - VPN (Virtual Private Network)

 Security helps us to protect our company and customer information from attacks.
-Protecting from those attacks keep us from the problems that will arise.
+Protecting from those attacks keeps us from problems that arise.

 LAN (Local Area Network)

 A LAN network is the environment that runs your company.
-A LAN is made of the computers, servers, printers, and other network device that you may use.
+A LAN is made of the computers, servers, printers, and other network devices you may use.
 This internal network allows your employees to communicate with each other.

 WAN (Wide Area Network)

 A WAN network brings many locations of your business together.
-This requires often that you route your network through the internet using a VPN for secure network transfers.
-WAN networks have to be used by many business to increase employee productivity.
+This often requires that you route your network through the internet using a VPN for secure network transfers.
+WAN networks have to be used by many businesses to increase employee productivity.

 VLAN (Virtual Local Area Network)

 A VLAN is part of your LAN.
-VLANs are a way of breaking your network into pieces so that each VLAN can be managed separately.
-VLANs are not a physical device, but are virtual network setup on a router.
+VLANs are a way of breaking your network into pieces so each VLAN can be managed separately.
+VLANs are not a physical device but are virtual network setup on a router.
 Each network can be allowed access to the other network or closed from all networks.
-This is another ways of controlling the access of information.
+This is another way of controlling access to information.

-RADIUS is a function of Windows servesr that allows for the router to communicate information to the server.
+RADIUS is a function of Windows servers that allows for the router to communicate information to the server.

-Firms which use the internet or “Cloud” options as a big part of their business will often have multiple internet providers.
-This requires load balancing or failover redundancy capabilities on the router to maintain and optimize their businesses internet connections.
-HCP technicians can help you to select the best router for your firm and then install and configure it for peak efficiency.
+Firms that use the internet or “Cloud” options as a big part of their business often have multiple internet providers.
+This requires load balancing or failover redundancy capabilities on the router to maintain and optimize their internet connections.
+HCP technicians can help you select the best router for your firm and then install and configure it for peak efficiency.

 Choosing the right router should start with a thorough assessment of your business’ needs and projected future growth, balanced against what you can afford as part of an integrated network.
 HCP can help you with this assessment.
-Request a consultation at /consultation/
+Request a consultation today!